Mexico Family Travel

 Continue on to the city of La Paz, in Baja Sur.
 During your first day in La Paz, spend an afternoon at the Malecón.
 You can rent bikes to ride along the boardwalk.
 On your second day take an excursion to Todos Santos, one of the “Pueblos Magicos” of Mexico.
 Or visit Cabo San Lucas.

 During your final day in La Paz, take a tour with Todos Santos Eco Adventures.
-You can take a sailing trip, or a snorkeling trip to see sea lions.
-During the winter months, you may also be able to see whale sharks in La Paz
+You can take a sailing trip to Espiritu Santo Island, located in the biosphere reserve around Baja California.
+Or take a snorkeling trip to see sea lions.
+During the winter months, you may also be able to see whale sharks in La Paz.

 Day 7-9: Puerto Escondido